Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Main Subroutines of the Code.

-• TreeView0_OLEStartDrag() - Initializes the selected item and sets the Node to Nothing
+• TreeView0_OLEStartDrag() – Initializes the drag process by setting the selected item and resetting the Node to Nothing.

-• TreeView0_OLECompleteDrag() - The DropHighlight Property is set to Nothing.
+• TreeView0_OLECompleteDrag() – Completes the action by resetting the DropHighlight Property to Nothing.

 The Sequence of Drap Drop Events

-Let us understand the sequence of Events, the User Selects a Node, Drags over other Nodes on the way to its final destination, and Drops it on the Target Node.
-Or Drop it on the empty area on the TreeView Control, to make it a Root-level Node.
+Let us first understand the sequence of events: the user selects a node, drags it across other nodes on the way to its final destination, and finally drops it either on a target node or in the empty space of the TreeView control to make it a root-level node.

 The Important Information to Keep Track Of.